Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Rate Equations and Symmetric Criticality

-We consider the noisy majority-rule (MR) dynamics with independent updates introduced in Sec.~\ref{sec:model}.
-The configuration evolves via random sequential elementary updates.
-In each update, a group (hyperedge) of size $n\ge 3$ is drawn from the prescribed size distribution $P(n)$ and $n$ distinct agents are selected uniformly at random.
-With probability $q$ (independence), each selected agent is resampled independently, taking $+1$ with probability $p$ and $-1$ with probability $1-p$.
+We derive the rate equations for the noisy majority-rule (MR) dynamics with field-driven group updates defined in Sec.~\ref{sec:model}.
+The configuration evolves through random sequential updates: in each elementary update, a group size $n\in\{3,\dots,n_{\max}\}$ is drawn from $P(n)$ and the corresponding active hyperedge is sampled according to the rule specified in Sec.~\ref{sec:model}.
+With probability $q$ (field-driven update), the selected group is assigned state $+1$ with probability $p$ and state $-1$ with probability $1-p$.
 With probability $1-q$ (majority rule), all selected agents adopt the within-group majority opinion; for even $n$, tie events ($\Sigma=0$) yield no change.
 Throughout, we measure time in Monte Carlo steps (MCS) using the rescaled variable $\tau=t/N$, where $t$ counts elementary updates, so that $\delta\tau=1/N$ per update.

+For finite $N$, the exact composition of the selected hyperedge is hypergeometric.
+In the analytical treatment below, we use the annealed large-$N$ mean-field closure, in which the group composition is approximated by the binomial weight $B_{n,\ell}(c)=\binom{n}{\ell}c^\ell(1-c)^{n-\ell}$.
+This approximation becomes asymptotically exact in the well-mixed limit when $n/N\to0$ and allows compact expressions for the drift and the symmetric threshold.